Chart Color Schemes

 Infrastructure

-Kings Meadows - Punchbowl has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally
+Kings Meadows - Punchbowl has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-The performance of a region can greatly be influenced by changes in local infrastructure, significant projects, and planning initiatives.
-A total of 13 projects have been identified by AreaSearch as potentially impacting this area.
-Notable projects include Kings Meadows Land Release, Kings Meadows Community Health Centre Redevelopment, Baxter's IGA Kings Meadows, and Kings Meadows Heavy Vehicle Driver Rest Area.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects likely to impact the area.
+Key projects include Kings Meadows Land Release, Kings Meadows Community Health Centre Redevelopment, Baxter's IGA Kings Meadows, and Kings Meadows Heavy Vehicle Driver Rest Area.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.